It’s 3pm – what are you doing? Planning an exercise class after work, or searching for the chocolate biscuits to give you an instant energy boost?

 Take our quiz – answering ‘yes’ or ‘no’ for each question – to find out whether your diet, your boss or your bed is making you feel tired all the time, then get some energy tips to help beat fatigue for good.

 Q1.
-My boss/boyfriend/best friend is often quite critical, and I’m starting to feel that making an effort is no longer worth it.
+My boss/partner/best friend is often quite critical, and I’m starting to feel that making an effort is no longer worth it.